-Eager to get off the ship when it’s time to go home?
+Eager to get off the cruise ship when it’s time to go home?
 You aren’t alone.

-Come time to board a cruise, everyone is excited to get on the ship.
+Come time to board for your vacation, everyone is excited to get on the ship.
 In fact, many people get there early and wait before boarding even begins.
-Cruise lines have even moved to boarding “windows” to spread the crowds over the course of the day so that there aren’t large crowds waiting to get on the ship right at the start.
+Cruise lines have even moved to staggered boarding “windows” to spread the crowds over the course of the day so that there aren’t large crowds waiting to get on the ship right at the start.

 But when the cruise gets back to port?
 Or when it’s time to go explore a port of call?
 That’s a different story.

-As soon as a ship comes to port or returns back home, everyone can’t wait to get off.
+As soon as a cruise comes to port or returns back home, everyone can’t wait to get off the ship.
 In fact, just like when boarding, they often line up well before debarkation is announced to be among the first off the ship.

 How Long It Takes to Get Off a Cruise Ship at a Port of Call

 If you’re visiting a foreign port on your cruise — like the Nassau or Cozumel — then there is good news: it doesn’t take very long to get off the ship… once everything is ready to let passenger debark.

 The cruise lines let you go ashore as soon as the ship is docked, secured, and the local authorities have given the go-ahead.
 All you need to do is scan your keycard as you exit the ship.